-Prior to that mating, it was not thought possible to mate the two species.
+The name "wholphin" was invented in 1985 when a 6-foot dolphin and a 14-foot false killer whale mated and produced an offspring.
+Before that mating, it was not thought possible to mate the two species.
 Her mother, Punahele, was an Atlantic bottlenose dolphin, while her father, I'anui, was a false killer whale.

-In the wild false killer whales often associate with other species of dolphins, particularly bottlenose dolphins.
+In the wild, false killer whales often associate with other species of dolphins, particularly bottlenose dolphins.
 They are found most often in warm temperate and tropical waters around the world

-Kekaimalu's and Her Calf
+Kekaimalu and Her Calf

-The park's training and veterinary staff spent long hours over the baby wholphin's first four months collecting data and ensuring that mom and calf were receiving the best possible care before publicly announcing its birth and development.
+Kawili Kai is 3/4 dolphin and 1/4 false killer whale.
+The park's training and veterinary staff spent long hours over the baby wholphin's first four months collecting data.
+This ensured that mom and calf were receiving the best possible care before publicly announcing its birth and development.

-Early in-water interaction with the calf was part of Sea Life Park by Dolphin Discovery's training program, to ensure a high level of trust between calf, mother and trainers, as well as early conditioning for voluntary medical behaviors.
+Very energetic and animated, the baby wholphin interacted well with her mother and trainers and nursed.
+Early in-water interaction with the calf was part of Sea Life Park's training program, to ensure a high level of trust between calf, mother and trainers, as well as early conditioning for voluntary medical behaviors.